lorepieri8/ai-techniques/README.md

 </p>

 A curated list of AI tools and techniques to solve problems.
-No background knowledge assumed.
+No background knowledge assumed, ideal for newcomers to the field.

 Here AI is an umbrella term for anything that has to do with learning and/or data, including techniques from Statistics, Data Science, Machine Learning, Artificial General Intelligence and related fields.